manaporkun/AngryBirds3D/README.md

 This game was made for Introduction to Game Development Lecture final exam <b>in just 30 minutes and using only default 3D objects</b> included in Unity.

+Joint can be moved with WASD keys.
+And the ball can be moved with mouse position while holding RMB.
+Releasing RMB causes a catapult effect.

 <b>Screenshots:</b>